dmargul/OssiningSanitation/README.md

 ## Motivation
 Every year, the Village of Ossining distributes a schedule to all residents detailing the schedule of garbage and recycling collections.

-After living in Ossining for a short time, I became obsessed with redesigning [this human rights violation](https://www.villageofossining.org/public-works/files/2024-sanitation-schedule).
+After living in Ossining for a short time, I became obsessed with redesigning [the document](https://www.villageofossining.org/public-works/files/2024-sanitation-schedule).

 ## Design
 I have identified the following major issues with the original design: